mnshrstg05/ims/README.md

 ### Order Management

-- Create and manage purchase orders.
+- Create and manage purchase product and deliver stock create reports in the form of vouchers.
 - Track order status and fulfillment.

 ### User Authentication and Authorization